 However, it is woefully inappropriate for a public figure like De Niro to be giving credibility to a proven fraud, Dr. Wakefield.

 Responsible people might express their disapproval of De Niro’s actions by boycotting his Nobu restaurants.
-There is far more mercury and radioactive material from Fukushima in his overpriced sushi than there is in vaccines.
+There could be more mercury and radioactive material from Fukushima in his overpriced sushi than there is in vaccines.
+Test it.